mfkrause/homebridge-sunsensors/README.md

-# homebridge-sunposition
+# homebridge-sunsensors

 This is a plugin for [homebridge](https://github.com/nfarina/homebridge).
 It allows you to create sensors (occupancy sensors) which will be turned on or off based on the current sun position (azimuth).
 This is especially useful to, for example, fine-control window coverings.

 # Installation

 1. Install homebridge (if not already installed) using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-sunposition`
+2. Install this plugin using: `npm install -g homebridge-sunsensors`
 3. Update your configuration file (see below).

 # Example Configuration